ImKrian/LNKGenerator/README.md

 If attachments are used the generated LNK will use powershell.

 # TODO
+- [ ] Fix attachment execution With Powershell (Command cannot be executed due to errors during scaping...)
 - [ ] Allow to define path to extract attached files
 - [ ] Add option to encrypt attached items
 - [ ] Add option to generate some default files